Resources For Student Organizations

 - Pets are not permitted in the SMC, with the exception of those used to aid the visually impaired.

-- Removing flip charts/easels from
+- Removing flip charts/easels from room is prohibited.

 - Unlocking or propping doors that have been locked after hours is strictly prohibited and will result in immediate suspension of the organization’s privileges to use the Student Memorial Center.